AloisSeckar/nuxt-ignis/README.md

 ### As standalone template
 1. Do a `git checkout` from https://github.com/AloisSeckar/nuxt-ignis.git
-2. Open in IDE and run `pnpm install` in terminal
+2. Open in IDE and go to `/core` directory
+3. run `pnpm install` in terminal
-3. Configure modules via `.env` properties
+4. Configure modules via `.env` properties
-4. Start dev server with `pnpm dev` command
+5. Start dev server with `pnpm dev` command
-5. Visit `localhost:3000` in browser
+6. Visit `localhost:3000` in browser

 You are ready to build your next awesome project in Nuxt!